juliokozarewicz/juliokozarewicz/README.md

 Welcome to my GitHub profile! 🎉

-I am a software engineer with a focus on backend development, I also have knowledge in front-end development, mobile applications and UI design.
-I’ve always been passionate about photography, technology, gaming, art, science fiction and mathematics.
-My analytical skills help me spot issues and come up with creative solutions.
-I tackle challenges with determination and proactivity, always looking for ways to improve.
-I'm excited to use my skills to develop innovative and impactful solutions that meet your needs.
+I am a software engineer with a focus on backend development.
+I also have skills in front-end development, mobile applications, and UI design.
+I've always had a passion for photography, technology, gaming, art, science fiction, and mathematics.
+My analytical skills help me identify problems and come up with creative solutions.
+I face challenges head-on and always look for ways to improve.
+I'm excited to use my skills to develop innovative and effective solutions to meet your needs.

 ## **My Areas of Expertise** 💡🚀